 When Nobody Knows What Is Wrong: The Long Road to a CIDP Diagnosis

-The hardest part of the early CIDP journey is not always the symptoms themselves.
+The hardest part of the early Chronic Inflammatory Demyelinating Polyneuropathy journey is not always the symptoms themselves.
 It is the period before anyone has a name for what is happening.
 It is the time when your body is changing in ways that make no sense, and when each medical consultation either offers no answer or the wrong one.

 This essay is about that period.